Skip to content

 WARNING

 On Ubuntu, it seems you have to reboot to refresh groups.
-So, if after reconnecting, the groups command do not shows docker group, you have to reboot.
+So, if after reconnecting, the groups command does not show the docker group, you have to reboot.

 sudo make install